theevo/CategorySwiper/Discovery-tree.md

 - Swipeable Cards
     - SwipeableCardsView
-        - stack the cards
-            - swipe
+        - connect swipe with behavior
+        ✅ swipe
-                - gesture
+            ✅ gesture
             ✅ rename TransactionViewModel to CardViewModel
             ✅ TransactionViewModel has swipe direction
             ✅ ObservableObject SwipeableCardsModel
+        ✅ stack the cards
              ✅ get a variety of transactions
                  ✅ integrate into Preview
                  ✅ get N transactions from LocalTransactionLoader